-Security concerns are raised over Applicant's failure to timely file his federal and state income tax returns for tax years 2012 through 2020, as required.
-His multiple tax-filing lapses raise trust, reliability, and judgment concerns about his current and future ability to manage his finances safely and responsibly.
+Security concerns are raised over Applicant's failure (a) to timely file his federal and state tax returns for tax years 2018 and 2019, as required and (b) his failure to file his federal and state tax returns for tax years 2020 and 2021 until July 2023; and his accumulation of delinquent tax and consumer debts raise trust, reliability, and judgment concerns about his current and future ability to manage his finances safely and responsibly.
+Additional security concerns are raised over Applicant's multiple driving on a suspended license and DUI arrests and charges.